waiting-for-dev/devise-jwt/README.md

 You have to tell which user models you want to be able to authenticate with JWT tokens.
 For them, the authentication process will be like this:

-- A user authenticates through devise create session request (for example, using the standard `:database_authenticatable` module).
+- A user authenticates through Devise create session request (for example, using the standard `:database_authenticatable` module).
 - If the authentication succeeds, a JWT token is dispatched to the client in the `Authorization` response header, with format `Bearer #{token}` (tokens are also dispatched on a successful sign up).
 - The client can use this token to authenticate following requests for the same user, providing it in the `Authorization` request header, also with format `Bearer #{token}`
-- When the client visits devise destroy session request, the token is revoked.
+- When the client visits Devise destroy session request, the token is revoked.

 See [request_formats](#request_formats) configuration option if you are using paths with a format segment (like `.json`) in order to use it properly.